 Time is a luxury you don’t have at a wedding and photographs have to be created very quickly, under a lot of pressure.

 Investing time in a pre-wedding shoot will put us in the best possible place to get great results, in the minimum amount of time, on your wedding day.
 This is simply because it won’t take as long for me to explain and demonstrate what you need to do, as you’ll have done it before.

-It isn’t unusual for me to not need to direct couples anywhere near as much on their wedding day if they’ve had a pre-wedding shoot to prepare them.
+I don’t normally need to direct couples anywhere near as much on their wedding day if they’ve had a pre-wedding shoot to prepare them.
 I often find that a couple will remember a pose and set themselves up while I’m taking a test shot.
-I’ll look up ready to go and they’ve pretty much done it for me!
+I’ll look up ready to guide them and they’ve pretty much done it for me!
 That always makes me smile :)

 4. By helping me to help you look your best

 A pre-wedding shoot is my chance to practice too.

 It helps if I can see what you’re like in front of the camera before your wedding day.
 It’s not enough to know that you’re nervous.
 I like to see how that manifests itself so that I can find and tailor a way of working that will get the best from you.

 It also allows me to see how you interact with each other and how tactile you are, as well as get an insight into your personalities.
 That way I can create moments that allow you to be ‘you’ and create portraits that really suit you.